curl/curl/docs/cmdline-opts/ntlm.md

 # `--ntlm`

-Enables NTLM authentication.
+Use NTLM authentication.
 The NTLM authentication method was designed by Microsoft and is used by IIS web servers.
 It is a proprietary protocol, reverse-engineered by clever people and implemented in curl based on their efforts.
 This kind of behavior should not be endorsed, you should encourage